yinsenm/STAT545/assignment.md

 - [Midterm exam]({{ site.baseurl }}/homework/STAT545_midterm_exam_2015.pdf), [solutions]({{ site.baseurl }}/reference/midterm_exam_solution_10_15.pdf)

-Homeworks in the second part **must** be prepared via LyX, LaTeX or Microsoft Word and send to TA's e-mail <ym11@rice.edu> or <yinsenm@gmail.com>.
+Homeworks in the second part <font size="5" color="red">must</font> be prepared via LyX, LaTeX or Microsoft Word and send to TA's e-mail <ym11@rice.edu> or <yinsenm@gmail.com>.
 Please rename your filename properly as `HWX_netid_firstname_lastname.pdf` where X stands for the xth homework.
 In the subject of your e-mail, Please write something like `Homework X Part II STAT 545`.

 --------------------